WHY "BAREFOOT"?

 Needles in foot

-Affordable Chinese herbs and acupuncture near Toledo Ohio.
-Try Barefoot Acupuncture Clinic at the Retreat in Lamberville, MI.
+Affordable acupuncture and Chinese medicine.
+Try Barefoot Acupuncture Clinic in Lamberville, MI.

 Read More